Delta-Stewardship-Council/deltafish/README.md

   [![Data DOI](https://img.shields.io/badge/Data%20publication%20DOI-10.6073/pasta/0cdf7e5e954be1798ab9bf4f23816e83-blue.svg)](https://portal.edirepository.org/nis/mapbrowse?scope=edi&identifier=1075)
 <!-- badges: end -->

 The goal of `deltafish` is to provide easy access to the [integrated San Fransisco estuary Delta fish dataset](https://portal.edirepository.org/nis/mapbrowse?scope=edi&identifier=1075&revision=1).
 This dataset is published, citeable, and documented on [EDI](https://portal.edirepository.org/nis/mapbrowse?scope=edi&identifier=1075&revision=1).
-The dataset contains around 45 million rows, which are not easily queryable with normal R techniques. `deltafish` utilizes the R implementation of [Apache Arrow](https://arrow.apache.org/docs/r/) and the [parquet](https://parquet.apache.org/documentation/latest/) data format, along with `dbplyr` to make the process of working with this large dataset much easier on a standard computer.
+The dataset contains around 45 million rows, which are not easily queryable with normal R techniques. `deltafish` utilizes [RSQLite](https://rsqlite.r-dbi.org/articles/RSQLite.html), along with `dbplyr` to make the process of working with this large dataset much easier on a standard computer.

-You can use `dplyr` verbs to query the arrow dataset in much the same way as you would a `data.frame`.
-Instead of computing your function return value every time you execute a `dplyr` function call, however, `arrow` builds a query on the backend which is only run when you `collect()` the data.
+You can use `dplyr` verbs to query the database in much the same way as you would a `data.frame`.
+Instead of computing your function return value every time you execute a `dplyr` function call, however, `dbplyr` builds a query on the backend which is only run when you `collect()` the data.
 This means you execute far fewer queries and are able to work with the data much more efficiently.

 To begin, install the package as below and run `create_fish_db()`.
 This will download the data and create the arrow dataset.